sardapv/angular-material-starter-template/README.md

 | `npm run test`            | Runs all the jests test cases                                        | [@briebug/jest-schematic](https://www.npmjs.com/package/@briebug/jest-schematic)       |
 | `npm run e2e`             | Opens up Cypress View to run your e2e tests in browser               | [@briebug/cypress-schematic](https://www.npmjs.com/package/@briebug/cypress-schematic) |
 | `npm run e2e:ci`          | Runs cypress tests in console (used for CI/CD)                       | [@briebug/cypress-schematic](https://www.npmjs.com/package/@briebug/cypress-schematic) |

+### Plan

+Under `auth_-login-page branch`, there is a sample login page designed.
+Looking for contributors to build signup, forgot password pages and integration with Firebase with a minimal configuration to change for any new project.
+PRs welcome✌🏻.
+Look for project/issues tab.

 ## Contributors ✨